nautobot/nautobot-app-device-onboarding/docs/user/app_overview.md

     - Management Interface
     - Management IP address (creates a prefix if one doesn't exist for the IP discovered.)

-2. `Sync Network Data SSoT Job` - From a provided list of existing Nautobot device objects, sync in additional metadata from a network device to enhance the available data from the network in Nautobot.
+2. `Sync Network Data From Network` - From a provided list of existing Nautobot device objects, sync in additional metadata from a network device to enhance the available data from the network in Nautobot.
     - All interfaces on the device with plus the attributes below:
         - Interface Name
         - MTU